RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Methodology

 A similar weighted average may be calculated for the probability of a mosquito being present in an annular zone between distances $r_{j-1}$ and $r_j$ from the point of release, resulting in the following expression.

-Estimates of $Q_{tot}$ (and $P_{tot}$) may be compared directly to data observed in MRR experiments, and the fit between model and experiment may be optimized by selecting an appropriate value of the diffusion coefficient $D$.
-We therefore define the \textit{time-corrected model},
+Estimates of $Q_{tot}$ (and $P_{tot}$) may be compared directly to data observed in MRR experiments, and an estimate of the diffusion coefficient $D$ may be obtained by optimizing the fit between model and experiment.
+We therefore define the {\em time-corrected model},

 for $j$ between 1 and $n_z$, obtained by combining Equations (\ref{eq:Qt_12}) and (\ref{eq:Q_tot_12}).
 Because the spatial ratios $\sigma_j$, defined in equation \eqref{eq:sp_pct}, provide good approximations of $Q_{tot}(r_{j-1},r_j)$, we can estimate the diffusion coefficient $D$ by simultaneously fitting the left- and right-hand sides of the equation